pratikdhage003/AngularJS-Python-MongoDB/README.md

 # Docker : Build once, Run anywhere is the basic principle, hence Docker!

-		 NOTE :  In the file docker-compose.yml, port is to which angular-client("1111:80"), flask-server("8001:8001" ) listen are different
+		 NOTE :  In the file docker-compose.yml, port is to which angular-client("1111:80") on nginx server, flask-server("8001:8001" ) on Flask server listen are different

-		 	Separate DockerFile(in each folder for :
+		 	Separate DockerFile in each directory for :

 		 	1. AngularJS Client its app/angular-client/static/Dockerfile
 		 	2. Python flask-server backend its app/flask-server/Dockerfile

-# Front End : AngularJS based (CityApp) code supporting CRUD operations for Cities (inside the folder angular-client/),
+# Front End : AngularJS based (CityApp) code supporting CRUD operations for Cities (inside the directory angular-client/),

+			1. HTML file located in app/angular-client/static/index.html, has CSS code embedded in it .
-			index.html, CSS alongwith it.Running front end app on nginx server.
+			   Running front end app on nginx server.

-			app/angular-client/static/js/controllersCityAppController.js  -->
+			2. app/angular-client/static/js/controllersCityAppController.js  -->
                AngularJs Controller code calling factory service CityOpFactory(residing inside CityService.js)

-			app/angular-client/static/js/CityService.js -->
+			3. app/angular-client/static/js/CityService.js -->
 			   contains factory service CityOpFactory for creating AngularJs services.
 It also has REST API HTTP URLs, it then talks to flask-server

 			UI TESTING :